Immutable Log Storage as a Service on Private and Public Blockchains: Introduction

-The main \textbf{contribution} of this paper is to extend the applicability of LCaaS as a hierarchical ledger from a proprietary, private blockchain to Ethereum as a public blockchain and to IBM Blockchain~\cite{IBMBlockchain} as a private blockchain.
-We refer to these two blockchain platforms collectively as blockchain vendors.
+The main \textbf{contribution} of this paper is to extend our work\footnote{In~\cite{pourmajidi2018logchain,pourmajidi2019immutable}, we mainly focused on design of LCaaS and its interaction with Ethereum blockchain.} on the applicability of LCaaS as a hierarchical ledger~\cite{pourmajidi2018logchain, pourmajidi2019immutable} from a proprietary proof-of-concept blockchain to public and private commercial blockchains.
+We selected Ethereum~\cite{ethereum} as a public blockchain vendor and IBM~\cite{IBMBlockchain} as a private blockchain vendor.
+We chose them as they are popular and representative blockchains vendors.

+We compare the results of LCaaS integration to these two blockchain platforms.
+We also assess and compare the cost of ownership for the two implementations.

 We focus on the primary integration point between LCaaS and blockchain vendors and assess integrated solutions' performance by measuring the impact of all relevant factors.
 The incoming transactions per second ($tps$) defines the incoming load for the LCaaS.
 The higher the $tps$, the more work there is for LCaaS and its hashing methods.
 Nevertheless, the $tps$ does not directly impact the number of outgoing transactions to blockchain vendors.
 The number of outgoing transactions is defined by the length of lower-level blockchains, also known as circled blockchains.
 The longer circled blockchains result in a lower frequency of submission of blocks to blockchain vendors.
 While this lower submission makes the integration more feasible (as there are fewer transactions to be paid for), it creates a longer window of time for logs to be stored locally before they can be sent to blockchain vendor, hence a higher risk.

-While there are solutions that recommend the use of blockchain as a storage option for critical data (e.g.,~\cite{shafagh2017towards, chen2019blockchain, xu2018blockchain}), to the best of our knowledge, none of them have tried to address the scalability issues of blockchain platforms for complete and large-scale log storage.
+While there are solutions that recommend the use of blockchain for storage of critical data (e.g.,~\cite{shafagh2017towards, chen2019blockchain, xu2018blockchain}), to the best of our knowledge, none of them have tried to address the scalability issues of blockchains for large-scale log storage.
 As a result, most existing solutions have settled for partial storage of logs, such as audit logs~\cite{kelsey1999minimizing, waters2004building}.
 While this solves a portion of the problem, we argue that the entire log storage system has to be immutable.
-Moreover, blockchains are used as an immutable storage option for many transaction-related data, but their usage in the non-financial area is still in infancy.
-We employ blockchain and use blocks to store logs.
-To successfully implement our prototype, we had to provide a solution for the blockchain's main scalability limitation, namely, the number of computational resources needed to verify each block's integrity.